 The purpose of the Black Seminarians Union is to ensure the development of a theological perspective commensurate with the Gospel of Jesus Christ and relevant to the needs of black seminarians and the black church.
 Its goal is to improve the quality of life theologically, academically, spiritually, politically, and socially for the entire Divinity School community.
 Contact the Office of Student Life at (919) 660-3548 for current student leadership.

-The mission of Creation Matters is to inspire students, faculty, staff, and all Christians to recognize our interdependence with all God’s creation, to support biblical and theological reflection on God’s redemptive activity in and for creation, to engage in lifestyles of service and care in response to God’s call to till and keep our garden homes, and to empower Christians to take practical steps to reorder and restore humanity’s broken relationships to creation and the Creator.
+The mission of First Fruits Biblical Orchard is to inspire students, faculty, staff, and all Christians to recognize our interdependence with all God’s creation, to support biblical and theological reflection on God’s redemptive activity in and for creation, to engage in lifestyles of service and care in response to God’s call to till and keep our garden homes, and to empower Christians to take practical steps to reorder and restore humanity’s broken relationships to creation and the Creator.
 Contact the Office of Student Life at (919) 660-3548 for current student leadership.

 Deacons@Duke, which is part of the Methodist House, is a group of students exploring or engaged in the United Methodist Deacon ordination track.
 The group meets several times each semester to discuss common concerns and issues related to becoming a Deacon in the United Methodist Church.
 Those exploring deacon or diaconal ministries (youth minister, Christian educator, minister of music, pastoral counseling, camp director, etc.) in other Christian traditions are also welcome to join.